localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 - Partial Batch Responses using `FunctionResponseTypes` are not yet fully supported.
 - Managed Streaming for Apache Kafka (MSK) event source is not yet supported.
 - ESM Lifecycle State Updates only provide basic support for state updates, such as no failure states, and `LastProcessingResult` is not consistently updated.
-- Persistence is not yet supported
+- Persistence is not yet supported.

 The limitations compared to AWS include:
 - Lambda Success Destinations are not supported.